chun-eric/sentinel-siem-chatgpt/README.md

 <a href="https://ibb.co/xsLQ5f7"><img src="https://i.ibb.co/JdtPkys/50.png" alt="42" border="0" /></a>
 <br />
 <br />
 Alert enrichment Entity in Sentinel are objects that represent important information about the environment such as host, users, IP addresses and many more.
-Lets add two different entities.
+Let's add two different entities.
 <br />
 <br/>
 You can select an entity then you add key value pairs to it.